justin2004/wikidata_reasoning/README.md

 ### notes

-although this repo uses Wikidata it could be adapted to other SPARQL endpoints.
+Although this repo uses Wikidata it could be adapted to other SPARQL endpoints.

+Only RDFS reasoning is used currently but this could be extended to include OWL reasoning.